tobytwigger/laravel-settings/docs/_docs/create-settings.md

 Groups are a way to order settings to the user.
 By grouping together similar settings (such as those related to the site theme, authentication, emails etc), it helps users quickly find what they're looking for.

 To define a group, define a `group` function.
 This should return an array of groups the setting is in.
-When retrieving aform schema to represent settings, the first group will be taken as the group, and therefore the first group should be the 'main' group.
+When retrieving a form schema to represent settings, the first group will be taken as the group, and therefore the first group should be the 'main' group.

 ```php
     public function group(): array